HenriettaProject/documents/Henrietta-Support-Agreement.md

 Summary
 - Back (f/7) focus of Swope, including the corrector and guider package.
-- Telescopes baffles same as CCD Camera configuration (what is this called)?
+- Telescopes baffles same as CCD Camera configuration (need a name from LCO for this baffle configuration)
-- Henrietta botls to the Swope facility guiding package
+- Henrietta bolts to the Swope facility guiding package
 - Instrument Size and Mass
   - Henrietta rotator is 200 lbs
   - Henrietta instrument is 735 lbs including electronics